khades/khades.github.io/rawsix-redo.md

 - **Charm** represents charisma, presence and natural leadership ability.
 - **Will** represents mental resolve, and mental fortitude.

 Attribute dice may be split into "pips", with each die is equal to three pips.
 An Attribute may have dice only (no bonus pips), +1 or +2.
-Going to "+3" advances the die code to the next largest die.
+Going to "+3" advances the die code to the next largest die (you get +1D instead of +3 pips).

 ## Tags